This is my Thrivecart review a few months after purchasing it for my business.

 - Popup checkout

-Easy to customize.
+Easy to use and customize.
 Mobile-friendly.
 Sharp looking.
 High converting.

 Each of these templates was designed based on real-world research and statistics to convert.